George William (Bud) Reeves

 Adam & Nancy's Wedding 7-7-07

 They are currently living in their newly purchased home in Burbank California with my newest granddaughter, Alessandra, born on June 8th 2010.
+They opened their own talent agency in mid-year 2013.

 Alessandra Luciana Reeves

 Mistie married her long time beau, Jim Newman in Waihi New Zealand.
 They're back in the states now happy to be together finally!
 They are living in Chatsworth California and waiting for the time when they can both move back to New Zealand permanently.
+I last visited with them in 2011.

 Jamie & Mistie Newman